 Bright and Dramatic

-- 1½ lb fingerling potatoes, cut into 1 inch pieces
+- 1½ pounds fingerling potatoes, cut into 1 inch pieces

 - 2 red, yellow, or orange bell peppers, sliced ½ inch thick